bplmaps/lmec-main-site/content/articles/Highlights-From-the-Vault-Marine-Landscapes.md

 #### Samuel de Champlain, *Carte geographique de la Nouvelle Franse* (1613)

-This [particular map](https://collections.leventhalmap.org/search/commonwealth:q524n3851) has had an exciting life as one of the maps that [was stolen from the Boston Public Library](https://www.wbur.org/all-things-considered/2015/12/04/champlain-map-boston-library-return) and later recovered by the former curator for the Map Center, Ronald Grim.
+This [particular map](https://collections.leventhalmap.org/search/commonwealth:q524n3851) has had an exciting life as one of the maps that [was stolen from the Boston Public Library](https://www.wbur.org/all-things-considered/2015/12/04/champlain-map-boston-library-return) and later recovered by the former curator for the Leventhal Center, Ronald Grim.
 Originally published in Paris in 1613, this map depicts part of Eastern Canada, specifically the Saint Lawrence River Valley, as well as the northern tip of Maine.
 The vast region in this map was known to the mapmaker, Samuel de Champlain, as New France or “Nouvelle France”.
 Champlain is credited with the establishment of New France, the founding of Quebec City, and for several diplomatic dealings in the development of New France.
 Like many settlements developing in coastal regions, the ocean and other waterways were life-giving and life-maintaining sources.
 In the ocean and nearby lakes, we can see a combination of ships and water-dwelling figures.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:st74cx37v/full/1200,/0/default.jpg" >}}